 The death of Tito in 1980 left the country without strong leadership to hold it together, and by 1990 the economic problems were becoming severe.
 National tensions flared, especially between the Serbs and Albanians in Kosovo.
 Soon, the elites in Belgrade (led by Slobodan Milošević) started pursuing an aggressive nationalistic policy, refusing to acknowledge the autonomy of Kosovo and Vojvodina, and outright refusing Croatian and Slovenian requests for greater autonomy.
 One thing led to another and, by 1991 The Yugoslav Wars had started.
 See that page for more details.
 After the dust had settled, all that was left of Yugoslavia was Serbia (including Kosovo and Vojvodina) and Montenegro.

 The third Yugoslavia was no more than a rump state, retaining the name in an attempt to present itself as the sole legal successor of the old socialist state, but the UN refused to acknowledge this status.
 In 2003 the country renamed itself "Serbia and Montenegro".
 Three years later a referendum on independence was held in Montenegro.
 About 55% of the Montenegrins voted "yes", and so ended the last remnant of the former Yugoslavia.

-A significant number of people in the ex-Yugoslav countries are nostalgic about the old state , and this phenomenon is called "Yugonostalgia".
-For example, in northern Serbia one man has set up Yugoland, a place dedicated to Tito and Yugoslavia, while Tito's birthday is still celebrated in Kumrovec, Tito's village of birth (in Croatia, right next to the Slovenian border).
+A significant number of people in ex-Yugoslav countries are nostalgic about the old state; this regional variety of Why We Are Bummed Communism Fell is known as "Yugonostalgia".
+For example, in Vojvodina one man has set up Yugoland, a place dedicated to Tito and Yugoslavia, while Tito's birthday is still celebrated in Kumrovec, Tito's village of birth (in Croatia, right next to the Slovenian border).